jonaseu/scientificCoAuthorshipGraph/README.md

 # JavaScript

-Adapted from the [already mentioned project](https://github.com/raphv/gexf-js) this step is for the web visualization, it takes the "gexf" file and makes it visible and interactive.
+This step is for the web visualization, it takes the "gexf" file and makes it visible and interactive.
 The changes from the original project were some labels, the possibility to show the edges from a given article name, and the list of the author's articles.